 4. Keep Detailed Medical and Expense Records

-Maintain organized files of all accident-related expenses, including medical bills, prescription receipts, mileage to appointments, lost wage documentation, and household service costs.
+Maintain organized files of all accident-related expenses.
+This includes medical bills, prescription receipts, mileage to appointments, lost wage documentation, and household service costs.
 Comprehensive documentation maximizes your compensation by proving all damages suffered.

 5. Understand That Similar Dangerous Behaviors Exist